 Look: Tom Izzo's son Steven Izzo scores first career points, sparking rowdy Spartan crowd

-With Michigan State basketball up big on Rutgers late in the fourth quarter Sunday, coach Tom Izzo elected to put his son, senior walk-in Steven Izzo, on the floor in search of his first career regular season points.
+With Michigan State basketball up big on Rutgers late in the fourth quarter of Sunday's 73-55 win, coach Tom Izzo elected to put his son, senior walk-in Steven Izzo, on the floor in search of his first career regular season points.

 Izzo had failed to score in his previous four seasons with Michigan State, but confidently caught the ball on the right wing, crossed over to his right hand, took a bump from a Rutgers defender, and threw the basketball up with his right hand as he was falling to the ground.
 As the whistle blew for the foul, the ball seemingly touched every part of the rim before dropping into the basket, sparking an uproar from the raucous Michigan State crowd, including Izzo's teammates.